How to Backup Dropbox to External Hard Drive?

 2.2 Backup Dropbox to external hard drive – Mac

-It isn’t so difficult to backup Dropbox to external hard drive on Mac.
+It isn’t so difficult to backup Dropbox to an external hard drive on Mac.
 The process is just as easy as what you saw on Windows.
 Let’s show you how to move the Dropbox folder on your Mac to an external hard drive.

 Now, let’s check out the steps below: